 No, we seize upon it to prove the KJV is flawed…. because it is.
 And the KJV is not given the title “authorized” because it was authorized by God.
-It was called the Authorized Version because the governing powers declared it to be.
+It was called the Authorized Version because the governing powers declared it to be the official English translation.
 The Authorized Version initially replaced the text of the Great Bible for Epistle and Gospel readings and was authorized by the parliament of England.
 Subsequently, the Bishop’s Bible was no longer used and printed for use in the Anglican church.

 The KJV did not become the “Authorized” version for all scripture in England until after 1662 and 1633 for the Irish.